 In 2018 we surveyed over 1,300 primary and secondary teachers about their experiences of the Word Gap in schools and collated our findings in the Oxford Language Report.
 Following on from this research, we partnered with Teachit to develop downloadable packs of resources and initiatives that can be used in the classroom.
 The science pack was written by Emily Seeber, a Head of Sciences based in Hampshire.
-Here’s a quick summary of her suggestions.
+Here’s a quick summary of her suggestions to boost scientific vocabulary.

 1. Word banks